roman-yagodin/PlaneShift.BuildScripts/README.md

 ## Prepare for build

-Run ./ps-prereq-lmde.sh to install required packages, get source code from repositories and setup build environment.
+Run `./ps-prereq-lmde.sh` to install required packages, get source code from repositories and setup build environment.
 This one takes some time and traffic.
 Script asks for superuser privilegies to install required packages and setup gcc alternative.

 ## Build required libraries

 Run following script to build Bullet, Cal3D and then CrystalSpace 3D:

-1. ./ps-build-bullet.sh
+1. `./ps-build-bullet.sh`
-2. ./ps-build-cal3d.sh [-u]
+2. `./ps-build-cal3d.sh [-u]`
-3. ./ps-build-cs.sh [-u]
+3. `./ps-build-cs.sh [-u]`

-If optional <code>-u</code> switch specified, script updates source from repository, discarding all changes made in local files.
+If optional `-u` switch specified, script updates source from repository, discarding all changes made in local files.
 If you encounter problems on any step, you should fix them before going further.

-Building CS require gcc 4.6, so ps-build-cs.sh script asks for superuser privilegies to switch gcc alternatives.
+Building CS require gcc 4.6, so `ps-build-cs.sh` script asks for superuser privilegies to switch gcc alternatives.

 ## Build client

-To build client, disabling breakpad before, run ps-build-client.sh [-u]
+To build client, disabling breakpad before, run `./ps-build-client.sh [-u]`

 ## Setup client